lieuthanhthuan/lieuthanhthuan/README.md

 ##  Hey!
 Nice to see you.
-I'm a Software Engineer, Amateur MC, Amateur Singer, Amateur Guitarist.
+I'm a Senior Software Engineer, Amateur MC, Amateur Singer, Amateur Guitarist.

 - 🔭 I’m currently working on KMS Technology
 - 📫 How to reach me: Email: lieuthanthuan@gmail.com